MegaBitmap/PS2-SNL/README.md

 Now you are ready to play, run Enceladus or reboot the PS2.
 ![snl](readmeImages/snl.jpg)

-If you want the server to run automatically when the PC is starts follow these steps:
+If you want the server to run automatically when the PC starts:
 - Create a shortcut to `udpbd-vexfat.exe`
 - Right click the shortcut then select properties
 - In the `Target` text box add a space the location of the DVD and CD folders in quotes.